-In this class, we are going to talk about being an author and about writing books.
+In this class, we are going to talk about being an author AND about writing books.
 The two are VERY different and separate processes.
-Being an author is a lifestyle.
+Being an author is a lifestyle, life choice, and a reason why you plan your days the way you do.
 It encompasses how you work, where you work, what you do with your time, who you network and connect with, and how much of yourself you have available to share with the people you love.

 Writing a book is very different.
 It is a specific process with a beginning and an end with a resulting product.
-We will talk about production later, but for now, know that you might not be able to get your family and friends on board with lots of big picture life changes all at once but most family and friend type folks are more than happy to get on board with a four to six week plan for you to finish a book, especially if you give them a schedule of sorts and let them know you writing that book won't remove you from their lives completely.
-Also, if they know if they help take on some of your responsibilities for a short time you could be done even sooner you might find them surprisingly willing to help.
+We will talk about production and production schedules later, but for now, know that you might not be able to get your family and friends on board with lots of big picture life changes all at once that go along with being an author, but most family and friend type folks are more than happy to get on board with a four to six week plan for you to finish a book, especially if you give them a schedule of sorts and let them know your writing that book won't remove you from their lives completely or permanently.
+Also, if they know if they help take on some of your responsibilities for a short time, and you could be done even sooner than planned, you might find them surprisingly willing to help.
+This also will typically kick you into staying on timeline because you are now accountable to people you love.